root-project/root/documentation/users-guide/Geometry.md

 The call to `pn1->Align()` will invalidate the pointer to the node `B_1` in `pn2` object..
-The way out is to either call `pn1->Align()` before the creation of `pn2`, eithr to use a global method that will correct all existing physical nodes:
+The way out is to either call `pn1->Align()` before the creation of `pn2`, either to use a global method that will correct all existing physical nodes:

 ``` {.cpp}